ECA Music Program

 courses

-Introduction to Piano (K5 – 1st Grade)
+Introduction to Piano (K5-1st Grade)

 This introductory program focuses on the fundamentals of music and prepares budding musicians to succeed in their musical endeavors!
 This course also focuses on developing motor skills, introducing tiny fingers to notes on the piano, establishing a strong sense of rhythm, and preparing future musicians by setting a strong foundation.
 Completion of this course allows students the opportunity to enroll in group lessons the following year!

-Beginner Group Piano Lessons (2nd-12th Grade) *for students without prior lessons
+Beginner Group Piano Lessons (2nd-12th Grade)

 Beginner group lessons are for students in 2nd-12th grade who are interested in playing the piano!
-This is an introductory course to learn the basics of playing the piano, as well as mastering a repertoire of 10 total songs.
+This is an introductory course to learn the basics of playing the piano, as well as mastering a repertoire of 5-10 total songs.
 The goal of group lessons is to give students a chance to learn the basics with other students in their same age groups to advance to private lessons!

 Students who participate in these group lessons will have the option of participating in the Spring Recital at the discretion of the teacher.